lev-csouffrant/Uplocker/README.md

-# securedrop-e2e-browser-plugin
+# PGP E2E Encryption Browser Plugin
-Browser Plugin Prototype for E2E in Securedrop
+Browser Plugin Prototype for E2E Encryption

 Currently supports encrypting files in websites with a PGP key.
 Can only work with websites that contain the required tags embedded in the page described